DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-6/level-6/_index.md

   - Looping is going around and around\, repeating the same material
   - Branching is conditional music based on actions in the game

+{{% note %}}
+- Cinematic music in games enriches various linear media components like cutscenes and intros, aiding in narrative progression and marking level completions.
+- Interactive gameplay music, ranging from menu selections to victory fanfares, significantly contributes to the game's interactivity, with looping, branching, and stem mixing techniques enhancing the player's experience.
+{{%/ note %}}

 ---

 # Horizontal vs vertical re-orchestration